Ram81/Tensorflow_Practice/README.md

-# Implementation of Some Basic Models using Tensorflow.
+# Implementation of Basic Models using Tensorflow.